Djielo/SportSee/Front-end/README.md

 >6.
 Choose a directory where the "SportSee" folder will be saved.
 >7.
 Click on "Open".
 >8.
 That's it!
 SportSee is open in VSCode!!
 >9.
-Open your terminal (**Crtl+Ù**) then type "npm install" to install node_modules.
+Right click on Back-end folder and choise "Open in integrated terminal" then type "npm install" to install node_modules.
+>10.
+Do the same with Front-end folder to install node_modules.

 #### Ready to go?

-***Three more steps and you can enjoy your new fitness tracking app.***
+***A few more steps and you can enjoy your new fitness tracking app.***

->10.
-Still in the terminal, type "npm start" to start your application.
 >11.
+Still in the Back-end terminal, type "npm start" to start your back-end.
+>12.
+Do the same in Front-end terminal.
+You will be prompted to click "Y" to open the Front-end on another port ;-)
+>13.
 In the terminal, you should see "webpack compiled successfully".
->12.
-And your app should appear in your browser on port 3000 of localhost.
+>14.
+And your app should appear in your browser on port 3001 of localhost.

 ## Support